 Before coming to the Bar in 2012, Tom worked in the Citizens Advice Bureau and a law centre, and as a primary school teacher.
 He was the UK Consumer Campaigner of the Year 2009.
-He established the Yorkshire Tribunal Advocacy Project, which provides pro bono representation in social security tribunals.
+He established the Yorkshire Tribunal Advocacy Project, providing pro bono representation in social security tribunals.

 Tom works hard to find practical and creative solutions in disputes between people and the state, especially when the odds seem stacked against his client.

-His main field is social security, in which he has appeared in a large proportion of the most significant cases litigated in the UK in recent years, but he has acted in successful public law challenges across a very broad range of work, including education, housing, pensions, statutory complaints procedures, council tax, social care and immigration.
+His main field is social security, in which he has appeared in a large proportion of the most significant cases litigated in the UK in recent years.
+He has acted in successful public law challenges across a very broad range of work, including education, housing, pensions, security vetting, statutory complaints procedures, council tax, social care and immigration.

 He has particular expertise with cases raising disability discrimination defences and counterclaims, and problems arising out of capacity issues or a crossover between community care and housing law, where he is often instructed by the Official Solicitor.